The heart of Vocabulary.com is The Challenge. It's an adaptive game you play to help you improve your vocabulary.

 On many questions, we'll give you the option of taking a hint.
 If you take a hint, we'll give you some help, but you'll get half the points for getting the correct answer.

-Once you’ve played a word, it will appear in the round scorecard on the right side of the question.
-It will show you whether or not you got the question correct and your progress on the word.
 At the end of a round, we’ll show you a round summary with highlights, including any achievements you've earned.

 There are 10 different types of questions on Vocabulary.com, and each question you see can be presented in 4 different modes.
 The number of points you earn for getting the correct answer varies based on the question mode.